News

 A large wave crashes onto the edge of the pier with a visible lighthouse in Porthcawl.

-National Infrastructure Commission for Wales (NICW) launches research project into climate change and engagement with the public
+National Infrastructure Commission for Wales (NICW) launches climate research project

 This week NICW has launched a new climate research project run by Cynnal Cymru to explore how climate change is communicated to communities.
 Over five months, the research team will analyse current trends and meet with communities to ultimately help public bodies engage better with the public to manage long-term climate risks.